rajeshelurii/Angular-Interview-Questions/README.md

 		This provides flexibility to tailor the Angular CLI to better suit the specific needs of your project.

- 60. ### What is a builder?
+ 60. ### What is a Builder?

-      A builder function is a function that uses the `Architect API` to perform a complex process such as "build" or "test".
+      A builder is a function that uses the Architect API to perform tasks like "build" or "test".
 The builder code is defined in an npm package.
+For example:

-For example, BrowserBuilder runs a webpack build for a browser target and KarmaBuilder starts the Karma server and runs a webpack build for unit tests.
+   - **BrowserBuilder**: Runs a webpack build for a browser target.
+   - **KarmaBuilder**: Starts the Karma server and runs a webpack build for unit tests.